Skip to main content

 • Current Status: Answered by Andy Kerr on 23 January 2007

-To ask the Scottish Executive, further to the publication of Visible, Accessible and Integrated Care - Report of the Review of Nursing in the Community in Scotland, how the public was represented in the review.
+To ask the Scottish Executive, further to the publication of Visible, Accessible and Integrated Care - Report of the Review of Nursing in the Community in Scotland and given that the review suggests that clients will become central to the delivery of community nursing, what evidence there is that this has not always been the case.

 • Asked by: Nanette Milne, MSP for North East Scotland, Scottish Conservative and Unionist Party